Vintagemotors/Rhythia-Patched/README.md

   When you inevitably find bugs... if you can fix them please submit a PR Thanks

+# MacOS Quickstart

-When building for MacOS you have to make an exception to allow it to run:
+After downloading/building for MacOS you have to make an exception to allow it to run:

  Open Terminal.app (press Cmd + Space and enter Terminal).